Everything you need to know about Off-Payroll (IR35) in the Private Sector

 What do I do?

-If you are a contractor or freelancer and you uncertain as to how the IR35 legislation may affect you, we encourage you to join us for IR35 training on Wednesday 22nd May 2019.
-We have teamed up with Paul Lloyd of Brookson Legal to provide you with some essential information.
+If you are a contractor or freelancer and you are uncertain as to how the IR35 legislation may affect you, contact email@example.com and we will do our best to provide you with essential information and guidance.